programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 ## Accessing the CMS

-To be able to access the Netlify CMS at the /admin route of the site, we’ll need to enable Netlify’s [_Git Gateway_](https://github.com/netlify/git-gateway) through their [_Identity_](https://www.netlify.com/docs/identity/) service.
+To be able to access the Netlify CMS at the /admin route of the site, we’ll need to enable Netlify’s <Link to="https://github.com/netlify/git-gateway">_Git Gateway_</Link> through their <Link to="https://www.netlify.com/docs/identity/">_Identity_</Link> service.
 Git Gateway allows a user to have contributors added to the CMS without giving them full access to the code repository.
-Netlify’s [Identity](https://www.netlify.com/docs/identity/) service handles all of the authentications and provides an interface for user management.
+Netlify’s <Link to="https://www.netlify.com/docs/identity/">Identity</Link> service handles all of the authentications and provides an interface for user management.

 The next steps are to enable _Identity_ in the Netlify dashboard, invite yourself as a user, and then enable the _Git Gateway_.